sabre-io/sabre.io/source/dav/building-a-carddav-client.md

 subsequent updates.

-It would totally be possible to skip the 'initial sync', and just use calendar-query and calendar-multiget REPORTS for the initial sync as well.
+It would totally be possible to skip the 'initial sync', and just use addressbook-query and addressbook-multiget REPORTS for the initial sync as well.

 Updating a contact
 ------------------

-Updating a calendar object is rather simple:
+Updating a vCard is rather simple:

     PUT /addressbook/johndoe/contacts/some-contact.vcf HTTP/1.1
     Content-Type: text/vcard; charset=utf-8